aruZeta/QRgen/README.md

 </p>

-The first `100` sets the alignment patterns' roundness to 100% and the last `100` sets the module's roundness to 100% too (both are a perfect circle).
+The first `100` sets the alignment patterns' roundness to 100% while the second `100` sets the module's roundness to 100% too and the last `25` sets the separation of the modules to 25%, so they are not next to each other.

 ---